Dabzz2/Dabzz2/README.md

 - 📫 How to reach me ...
     - Discord: Dabz#0086

+- 👨🏻‍💻 Previous code work ...
+    - Did python automation at Østergaards Biler, this included Pandas, Beautifulsoup and others.

 <!---
 Dabzz2/Dabzz2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.